 - 1. All students have access to all courses without regard to sex. - 2.
 Graduation requirements are identical for all students. - 3.
 Cheerleaders may be either male or female. - 4.
-Physical Education classes will be integrated by members of both sexes.
-Separation of students by sex will be made in the following activities:
+Physical Education classes will be integrated by members of both sexes. - 5.

-- a.
-When dealing with human sexuality. - b.
-During such activities as wrestling, boxing, football, basketball, and other bodily contact sports. - c.
-Vocal Music-separation of persons based on vocal range and quality. - 5.
 The school offers opportunities for resident English Learners to achieve at high levels in academic subjects and to meet the same challenging State standards that all children are expected to meet.
-Parents/Guardians of English Learners will be informed how they can: (1) be involved in the education of their children, and (2) be active participants in assisting their children to attain English proficiency, achieve at high levels within a well-rounded education, and meet the challenging State academic standards expected of all students.
-For questions related to this program or to express input in the school's English Learners program, contact Heather Haley at (217) 436-2442. - 6.
-Students will not be required to take or participate in any class or courses in comprehensive sex education, including in grades 6-12, instruction on both abstinence and contraception for the prevention of pregnancy and sexually transmitted diseases, including HIV/AIDS; family life instruction, including in grades 6-12, instruction on the prevention, transmission, and spread of AIDS; instruction on diseases; recognizing and avoiding sexual abuse; or instruction on donor programs for organ/tissue, blood donor, and transplantation, if his or her parent or guardian submits a written objection.
-The parent or guardian's decision will not be the reason for any student discipline, including suspension or expulsion.
+Parents/guardians of English Learners will be informed how they can: (a.) be involved in the education of their children, and (b.) be active participants in assisting their children to attain English proficiency, achieve at high levels within a well-rounded education, and meet the challenging State academic standards expected of all students.For questions related to this program or to express input in the school's English Learners program, contact Heather Haley at (217) 436-2442. - 6.
+Students will not be required to take or participate in any class or courses in comprehensive sex education, including in grades 6-12, instruction on both abstinence and contraception for the prevention of pregnancy and sexually transmitted diseases, including HIV/AIDS; family life instruction, including in grades 6-12, instruction on the prevention, transmission, and spread of AIDS; instruction on diseases; recognizing and avoiding sexual abuse; or instruction on donor programs for organ/tissue, blood donor, and transplantation, if his or her parent/guardian or guardian submits a written objection.
+The parents/guardians' decision will not be the reason for any student discipline, including suspension or expulsion.
 Nothing in this Section prohibits instruction in sanitation, hygiene or traditional courses in biology.
-Parents or guardians may examine the instructional materials to be used in any district sex education class or course.
+Parents/guardians may examine the instructional materials to be used in any district sex education class or course.